DevMountain/react-intro-class/README.md

 * Update the `.btn equal` element to call the `calculate` method
 * Only run code in the `calculate` method if the operator has been set before
 * Create a variable called `result`
-* Switch the operator on state, preform the correct math operation, and update the value of `result`
+* Switch the operator on state, perform the correct math operation, and update the value of `result`
 * Update the display property on state with `result`

 ### Solution